pymeasure/pymeasure/docs/dev/adding_instruments.rst

 * the :code:`set_command` string immediately before the value to set is inserted via string formatting (:code:`%g` etc.), or
 * the :code:`get_command` string before sending it to the device,

-use the :code:`command_process` parameter of :meth:`~pymeasure.instruments.Instrument.control`.
+use the :code:`command_process` parameter of :meth:`~pymeasure.instruments.common_base.CommonBase.control`.

 Note that there is only one parameter for both setting and getting, so the utility of this is probably limited.
 Note also that for adding e.g. channel identifiers, there are other, more preferable methods.

 Checking the instrument for errors
 **********************************
-If you need to separately ask your instrument about its error state after getting/setting, use the parameters :code:`check_get_errors` and :code:`check_set_errors` of :meth:`~pymeasure.instruments.Instrument.control`, respectively.
+If you need to separately ask your instrument about its error state after getting/setting, use the parameters :code:`check_get_errors` and :code:`check_set_errors` of :meth:`~pymeasure.instruments.common_base.CommonBase.control`, respectively.
 If those are enabled, the method :meth:`~pymeasure.instruments.Instrument.check_errors` will be called after device communication has concluded.

 Using multiple values
 *********************
 Seldomly, you might need to send/receive multiple values in one command.
-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function can be used with multiple values at one time, passed as a tuple.
+The :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` function can be used with multiple values at one time, passed as a tuple.
 Say, we may set voltages and frequencies in our "Extreme 5000", and the the commands for this are :code:`:VOLTFREQ?` and :code:`:VOLTFREQ <float>,<float>`, we could use the following property:

 .. testcode::